Register / 2018 Registration

 About the Conference / What You Need To Know

-Big Data Day LA is the largest of its kind, and completely free, Big Data conference in Southern California.
+Big Data Day LA is the largest, of its kind, Big Data conference in Southern California.
 Spearheaded by Subash D’Souza and organized and supported by a community of volunteers, sponsors and speakers, Big Data Day LA features the most vibrant gathering of data and technology enthusiasts in Los Angeles.

 Attendees / See Who Will Be There

 / System Architects